asyncapi/website/pages/blog/building-async-flight-notification-service.md

 ## Subscribing to flight updates

 The Subscriber service  lets users subscribe to the notifications.
 We built a simple HTTP server with Flask to let the user enter their name, phone number and flight information.

-Once it receives this information, the Subscriber emits a `flightQueue` message with that information in the payload to the broker, so that it can be received by the Monitor.
+Once the Subscriber service gets a new user subscription, it emits a `flightQueue` message with that information in the payload to the broker, so that it can be received by the Monitor.

 ## Sending notifications to users